Clever-ISA/Clever-ISA/specs/vector.md

 `ssss` may be at most `4`, though future extensions may permit values greater than 4.

-Except where stated, vector register operands may only be used with the `vmov` instruction, and instructions with the `vec` prefix.
+Except where stated, vector register operands may only be used by instructions modified by the `vec` prefix, or instructions defined by this extension.

 ### Long Immediate Values